Statically-Sized Storage Types

 The answer to these questions lies at the core of what makes Pint and declarative blockchains

 actually declarative.
-Pint has no concept of "updating" state (or even decision variables for
+Pint has no concept of "updating" state (or even predicate parameters or

 In order to express a desired outcome for a given storage variable, two things are needed: